yehted/Deque/README.md

 ## Todo list ##
 * Check if I need to write StdRandom for Knuth shuffle
 * Implement iterators - done(ish)
+* Clean up iterator implementation
+* Check for_each functionality